Private Label · Brand Identity & Packaging

 5 weeks production (fabric on hand, Deepwove garment + brand identity layer).

-Custom packaging specimens — polybag, kraft mailer, and pack-inserts for private label
+Private label apparel manufacturer packaging specimens — polybag, kraft mailer, pack-inserts shipped from Deepwove Hangzhou

-Woven brand label specimen — close-up showing fine thread weave and text detail
+Woven brand label specimen from Deepwove private label clothing supplier — fine thread weave detail on Hangzhou-developed neckline trim

 Woven label specimen — the small thing inside the neckline that decides whether a garment reads private label or white label.